Shah Nawaz Khan (general): Electoral politics

+Last years and death

+He remained as head of Congress Sewa Dal until his death in 1983.
+He was buried in a garden near to the Red Fort and Jama Masjid with full state honours.

 In popular culture

 Shah Nawaz Khan is a 1987 Indian short documentary film directed by J. S. Bandekar and produced by the Films Division of India.
 It covers his life and contributions to the Indian independence movement.

 In the 2005 movie Netaji Subhas Chandra Bose: The Forgotten Hero, Khan was portrayed by actor Sonu Sood.
 In the 2017 film Raagdesh on the Red Fort Trials, he is portrayed by actor Kunal Kapoor.

-He also contributed in the development of, Subhas Chandra, a 1966 Indian biographical drama film on the life of Subhas Chandra Bose.
+He also contributed in the development of Subhas Chandra, a 1966 Indian biographical drama film on the life of Subhas Chandra Bose.